 If a site is approved we will then seek to recruit locally and ask the school to support recruitment by making parents, staff and friends of the school aware, as the most suitable candidates are often those with an existing connection to the school.
 Recruitment can be difficult however as the role is for limited hours but requires a committed, fit and agile person who is available at either end of the day during school term only.

 If a patrol is absent the area supervisor will try to find a relief patrol to give emergency cover.
 However there is a serious shortage of relief patrols and often no relief is available.
-In this case the police are asked to give cover if they can and the school is informed and asked to tell parents.
+In this case the school is informed and asked to tell parents.